leleliu008/ndk-pkg-prefab-aar-maven-repo/README.md

 **step3. add dependencies in build.gradle.kts**

-Every package's coordinate for Gradle is `com.fpliu.ndk.pkg.prefab.android.21:<PACKAGE-NAME>:<PACKAGE-VERSION>`

-For example, `libpng` package has a version `1.6.37`, we could use it as follows:
+Every package's coordinate for Gradle is `com.fpliu.ndk.pkg.prefab.android.21:<PACKAGE-NAME>:<PACKAGE-VERSION>`, for example, `libpng` package has a version `1.6.37`, we could use it as follows:

 ```gradle
 dependencies {